cofiaza/GettingAndCleaningDataCourseProject/CodeBook.md

 1e: Change the column names of the data frame with the combined signals using the features.txt file

-2. Extract only the measurements on the mean and standard deviation for each measurement.
+Step 2.
+Extract only the measurements on the mean and standard deviation for each measurement.
 Create a new data frame that has a subset of only mean and std columns from the signals

-3. Use descriptive activity names to name the activities in the data set
+Step 3.
+Use descriptive activity names to name the activities in the data set

 3a: Load activity code/description reference file to a data frame

 3b: Overwrite the activity data frame with a joined activity-data and reference-data frames to get the activity descriptions

-4. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+Step 4.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 4a: Column bind the subject-data with activity-data and make the column names descriptive